This function calculates the fitted values for a specific clustering sample in an

 Value

-object with linear predictor fitted values at regions levels.
+A stars object with linear predictor fitted values at regions levels.
 In case

-objecto at cluster levels.
+aggregate = TRUE, the output produces an stars objecto at cluster levels.

 Details

-The function first checks if the provided sample
+The function first checks if the provided sample value is valid (i.e., it is

 within the range of available clustering samples).
 If the specified sample

-does not match the current clustering id
+does not match the current clustering id, the sfclust object is updated

 accordingly.
 It then retrieves the membership assignments and cluster models